 Most standard car insurance does not include coverage for:

-Additional coverage is usually available for everything on this list.
+Additional coverage may be available for everything on this list, with the exception of normal wear and tear or car maintenance.
 Talk to your rep to learn more.

 There’s no set price for car insurance.
 Some factors that affect your price are: